 Westside primarily serves autistic children and adolescents between the ages of 2-17 in its ABA therapy program.
 Before any behavior analysis or ABA therapy is conducted, a formal diagnosis of autism or related disorder is performed.

-While many children in our ABA therapy program have similar goals, each child has their own individualized program specific to their needs and receives a unique behavior analysis.
-The clinic’s BCBA will create the treatment program for your child from an evaluation that determines strengths and the areas of difficulty.
+While many children in our ABA therapy program have similar goals, each child has their own individualized program specific to their needs, and receives a unique behavior analysis.
+The clinic’s BCBA (Board Certified Behavior Analyst) will create the treatment program for your child from an evaluation that determines strengths and the areas of difficulty.
 This will also help you learn when to stop ABA therapy as it is not meant to be a lifelong commitment.

 Enjoyable ABA clinic settings

 At Westside, we have clinics that make ABA therapy fun and inviting.
-Sometimes a child may not even realize they are doing ABA.
-That is just one reason why we value the importance of in-clinic therapy.
-Conducting therapy in-home has its benefits such as: easy access, a familiar setting for the child, and at-home behavioral skills can be directly worked on.
+Sometimes a child may not even realize they are in ABA Therapy; that is just one reason why we value the importance of in-clinic therapy.
+Conducting therapy in-home has its benefits such as: easy access, a familiar setting for the child, and at-home behavioral skills that can be directly worked on.
 However, depending on treatment needs, conducting ABA therapy in a clinic with a therapist vs. at home can result in quicker and more long-lasting results.
 In a clinic, a child along with their BCBA, has access to more materials, therapists and socialization with other children.